Kahala Nui vs Other Honolulu Senior Homes: Why Residents Stay Longer Here

 - 9.6% emergency room visit rate, below Hawaii's 10.6% and the national rate of 11.9%

-Hi'olani Care Center holds a "High Performing" designation for short-term rehabilitation.
-The facility has built financial strength with $168 million in unrestricted reserves as of September 2024.
+Hi'olani Care Center carries a "High Performing" designation for short-term rehabilitation.
+It has also built real financial strength, with $168 million in unrestricted reserves as of September 2024.

 The center maintains a 91.2% operating ratio over three years.
 Advanced safety measures, such as LifeBed technology, have reduced hospital falls by over 90%.

-Kahala Nui achieves high occupancy and resident satisfaction.
-Independent living runs at 98%, while assisted living and skilled nursing maintain 87–89% occupancy.
-Staff provide 5 hours 45 minutes of daily nurse care per resident, well above state and national averages.
+Kahala Nui runs full and keeps residents happy.
+Independent living sits at 98%, and assisted living and skilled nursing hold 87% to 89%.
+Staff deliver 5 hours 45 minutes of nurse care per resident daily, well above state and national averages.

 Residents see good healthcare outcomes: 54.3% rehabilitation success and fewer emergency room visits than state and national averages.
 Combined with flexible care transitions and stable finances ($168 million in reserves), these factors explain why residents stay longer than at typical senior living communities.